King Bach: Career

-Bachelor earned 11.3 million followers and over six billion loops on Vine, ranking first on the app for number of followers.
+Bachelor earned 16.2 million followers and over 6.1 billion loops on Vine, ranking first on the app for number of followers.
 He took the title of most-followed person on Vine in March 2015.
 Though best known for Vine, Bachelor is also known for his YouTube channel, BachelorsPadTv.
-The channel and its videos have been covered by several online publications, including FSU News.
 Bachelor has stated that he turned down most requests to upload sponsored Vines.

 Bachelor's Vine stardom led to him signing with UTA, and landing a recurring role in House of Lies.
-In addition, he at one point was a recurring cast member on Wild 'n Out on MTV2.
+In addition, he was a recurring cast member on Wild 'n Out on MTV2.
 He was also on a series regular on the Adult Swim series Black Jesus, and had a recurring role on The Mindy Project.
 Bachelor also had a role in the spoof comedy film Fifty Shades of Black, and was a special guest host for the revived version of Punk'd on BET.
 He appeared as a fictional version of himself in the 2015 film We Are Your Friends.

 Bachelor was introduced to Vine by Brittany Furlan, before uploading his first Vine video on April 19, 2013.
 He starred in several of Bart Baker's parodies of music videos, portraying Big Sean in "Problem" and "Break Free", Pharrell Williams in "Happy", Juicy J in "Dark Horse", and Tupac Shakur in the parody for Sia's "Big Girls Cry".

 Bach co-starred in McG's horror film The Babysitter.
 He reprised his role in the sequel The Babysitter: Killer Queen.

 Bach released his debut album, "Medicine", on August 31, 2019.
 He released two singles from the album.
-"Say Daddy (song)" was released on February 14, 2019, and "HTH (song)" was released on May 31, 2019.
+"Say Daddy" was released on February 14, 2019, and "HTH" was released on May 31, 2019.

 Bach also has made several songs, including "See Me Now" which he released on February 21, 2021.
 Bach sent a TikTok telling people to use the sound of a song and that he would duet the best ones.
 Bach later posted the song onto YouTube, Spotify and SoundCloud.
+In 2023, Bach was featured in the music video for "TRUCK BED" by country artist HARDY.